-From that moment, I dove into the Plant Paradox protocol, determined to see it through the recommended 6 weeks of phase 2.
+From that moment, I dove into Dr. Gundry’s eating plan, determined to see it through the recommended 6 weeks of phase 2.
 I started blogging about my experience, hoping to help others who were experiencing similar dead-ends in their search for health.

-In the 6 months since I started, my blog has grown from a personal memoir into a resource that helps thousands of readers attempt the Plant Paradox way of life.
+In the 6 months since I started, my blog has grown from a personal memoir into a resource that helps thousands of readers attempt this same way of life.

-- I send out 5 Plant Paradox-compliant dinner recipes a week through my Weeknight Meal Planner.
+- I send out 5 compliant dinner recipes a week through my Weeknight Meal Planner.

-- I research and write informative articles on Plant Paradox-compliant ingredients.
+- I research and write informative articles on these ingredients.
 I’ve made so many new friends along the way—people who are on the same self-empowering journey to better health.

 As for my personal health, most days, I feel like a normal human being again.
 I’ve since been diagnosed with POTS, which has required some additional lifestyle tweaks (mainly salt and exercise), but all of my gastrointestinal issues are gone.